Health and Safety Abroad

 Students should keep the following safety-related issues in mind before and while they are abroad:

 Before students travel to a country outside the host study abroad country, they should make sure to know the safety conditions of the country or countries they will travel to or through (review the country information at the State Department Travel Page

 Participants may want to consider having insurance to cover damage or theft of personal property they take with them abroad.
 Although occurrences are rare, students have encountered personal property loss due to a fire or other incident in the local residence overseas.
 Insurance company policies vary widely on the circumstances and amount of coverage for personal property abroad.

-For more information about emergency health procedures and precautions abroad, please utilize the following resources:
+For more information about emergency health procedures, immunizations and precautions abroad, please utilize the following resources:

 Health Abroad Resources